NY Spine Medicine

 Percutaneous discectomy

-Percutaneous discectomy (“percutaneous” means ‘through the skin’) is a therapeutic treatment for patients suffering from low back and leg (radicular) pain due to contained herniated discs.
+Percutaneous discectomy (percutaneous means ‘through the skin’) is a therapeutic treatment for patients suffering from low back and leg (radicular) pain due to contained herniated discs.
 The procedure is for those who have had failed conservative treatments and are interested in trying minimally invasive options prior to considering traditional back surgery.

 Procedure Preparation

-Please bring any previous imaging study results (MRI, CT, x-rays) such as films, reports, or CD-ROMs, if available, to your initial appointment, if you do not have current images, we may refer you to have studies done prior to the procedure.
+Please bring any previous imaging study results (MRI, CT, x-rays) such as films, reports, or CD-ROMs to your initial appointment.
+If you do not have current images, we may refer you to have them done prior to the procedure.

 If you come by car, you will need a driver to take you home after your appointment.
 You will be able to go home unaccompanied via subway or taxi.